jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Clause.md

 3.1.3.6.8 Other contents that violate laws and regulations, departmental regulations or national policies.

-3.1.3.7 Do not occupy or cause programs or processes to occupy a large amount of the server memory, CPU or network bandwidth resources on the platform (hereinafter referred to as the "Cloud Platform") consisting of cloud computing resources of JD Cloud (such as cloud server, network bandwidth, bucket, etc.), cause serious and unreasonable load on the networks, servers (including but not limited to local and foreign and international networks, servers, etc.), products/applications, etc. of the users of JD Cloud Platform or other users of JD Cloud, affect the normal and smooth communications between JD Cloud and the Internet or JD Cloud between specific networks, servers and JD Cloud internal, or cause the system breakdown or system halt of the servers that the products and services of JD Cloud Platform or other user websites of JD Cloud are on, or failure of access of users to the products/applications based on the Cloud Platform, etc.;
+3.1.3.7 Do not occupy or cause programs or processes to occupy a large amount of the server memory, CPU or network bandwidth resources on the platform (hereinafter referred to as the "Cloud Platform") consisting of cloud computing resources of JD Cloud & AI (such as cloud server, network bandwidth, bucket, etc.), cause serious and unreasonable load on the networks, servers (including but not limited to local and foreign and international networks, servers, etc.), products/applications, etc. of the users of JD Cloud & AI Platform or other users of JD Cloud & AI, affect the normal and smooth communications between JD Cloud & AI and the Internet or JD Cloud & AI between specific networks, servers and JD Cloud & AI internal, or cause the system breakdown or system halt of the servers that the products and services of JD Cloud & AI Platform or other user websites of JD Cloud & AI are on, or failure of access of users to the products/applications based on the Cloud Platform, etc.;

 3.1.3.8 Do not conduct any acts that damage or attempt to damage network security (including but not limited to phishing, hacking, internet fraud, website or space containing or suspected of disseminating: viruses, webshell, malicious code, and other acts suspected of attacking other websites and servers through virtual servers such as scanning, sniffing, ARP spoofing, DOS, etc.);

-3.1.3.9 Do not make any changes or attempts to change the system configuration provided by JD Cloud or damage the security of the system;
+3.1.3.9 Do not make any changes or attempts to change the system configuration provided by JD Cloud & AI or damage the security of the system;

 3.1.3.10.
-Do not engage in other acts that violate the laws, regulations or JD Cloud Service Terms;
+Do not engage in other acts that violate the laws, regulations or JD Cloud & AI Service Terms;

-3.1.3.11 If you are found to have violated the agreement of the above terms by JD Cloud, you have the right to take corresponding measures according to the situation, including but not limited to immediately terminating the services, suspending the services or deleting the corresponding information.
-If you are challenged or complained by a third party institution or individual, JD Cloud will notify that you are responsible for making the explanation and issuing the certification materials within the specified time.
-If you fail to provide the evidence to the contrary or feedback within the specified time, JD Cloud will take measures including but not limited to immediately terminating the services, suspending the services, or deleting the corresponding information.
+3.1.3.11 If you are found to have violated the agreement of the above terms by JD Cloud & AI, you have the right to take corresponding measures according to the situation, including but not limited to immediately terminating the services, suspending the services or deleting the corresponding information.
+If you are challenged or complained by a third party institution or individual, JD Cloud & AI will notify that you are responsible for making the explanation and issuing the certification materials within the specified time.
+If you fail to provide the evidence to the contrary or feedback within the specified time, JD Cloud & AI will take measures including but not limited to immediately terminating the services, suspending the services, or deleting the corresponding information.
 In the event of failure to contact you due to the wrong contact information you provided or your failure of updating the contact information in time, you are deemed to have failed to provide feedback.

-3.1.4 You shall not install or use pirated software on JD Cloud service or platform; you are solely responsible for the consequences of your acts (such as software installed by yourself and actions you perform).
+3.1.4 You shall not install or use pirated software on JD Cloud & AI service or platform; you are solely responsible for the consequences of your acts (such as software installed by yourself and actions you perform).

-3.1.5 You are responsible for the data stored by yourself on JD Cloud Platform as well as the integrity and confidentiality of the passwords of entering and managing the products and services on the JD Cloud Platform.
+3.1.5 You are responsible for the data stored by yourself on JD Cloud & AI Platform as well as the integrity and confidentiality of the passwords of entering and managing the products and services on the JD Cloud & AI Platform.
 All losses and consequences caused by the loss or leakage of the above data, passwords, etc. due to your improper maintenance or improper confidentiality shall all be borne by you.

-3.1.6 You shall submit the contacts performing these Service Terms and the list of personnel managing the user network and the various products and services on the Cloud Platform and their contact information to JD Cloud, and shall provide necessary assistance.
-If the above personnel changes, you shall update the information after the change online and notify JD Cloud in time.
+3.1.6 You shall submit the contacts performing these Service Terms and the list of personnel managing the user network and the various products and services on the Cloud Platform and their contact information to JD Cloud & AI, and shall provide necessary assistance.
+If the above personnel changes, you shall update the information after the change online and notify JD Cloud & AI in time.
 If the information of the personnel you provide is untrue, inaccurate or incomplete, you shall be responsible for all the consequences of the acts or omissions of the aforementioned personnel.

-3.1.7 You understand that JD Cloud cannot guarantee that the services provided are flawless (for example, JD Cloud security products cannot guarantee the absolute security of your hardware or software).
-However, JD Cloud commits to continuously improve service quality and service level.
-Therefore, you agree: Even if the services provided by JD Cloud have flaws, the aforementioned flaws are unavoidable at the time of the industry's technology level, and JD Cloud shall not be deemed to have breached these Terms.
-You agree to cooperate with JD Cloud to solve the aforementioned problems.
+3.1.7 You understand that JD Cloud & AI cannot guarantee that the services provided are flawless (for example, JD Cloud & AI security products cannot guarantee the absolute security of your hardware or software).
+However, JD Cloud & AI commits to continuously improve service quality and service level.
+Therefore, you agree: Even if the services provided by JD Cloud & AI have flaws, the aforementioned flaws are unavoidable at the time of the industry's technology level, and JD Cloud & AI shall not be deemed to have breached these Terms.
+You agree to cooperate with JD Cloud & AI to solve the aforementioned problems.

 3.1.8 Data backup is your obligation and responsibility.
-Although JD Cloud Database may be configured with the tools for daily data backup, it doesn't mean that data backup is within JD Cloud's obligations.
-JD Cloud does not guarantee to back up user data completely and assumes no responsibility for backup work or consequences thereof of user data.
+Although JD Cloud & AI Database may be configured with the tools for daily data backup, it doesn't mean that data backup is within JD Cloud & AI's obligations.
+JD Cloud & AI does not guarantee to back up user data completely and assumes no responsibility for backup work or consequences thereof of user data.

-3.2 Rights and Obligations of JD Cloud
+3.2 Rights and Obligations of JD Cloud & AI

-3.2.1 JD Cloud shall provide services as agreed in these Service Terms.
+3.2.1 JD Cloud & AI shall provide services as agreed in these Service Terms.

-3.2.2 During the service period, JD Cloud will provide you with the following customer services:
+3.2.2 During the service period, JD Cloud & AI will provide you with the following customer services:

-3.2.2.1 JD Cloud will provide a 7×24 after-sales fault service for the paying users, and provide effective contact information for the paying users to ensure that the paying users can contact the fault contacts.
+3.2.2.1 JD Cloud & AI will provide a 7×24 after-sales fault service for the paying users, and provide effective contact information for the paying users to ensure that the paying users can contact the fault contacts.
 The fault contacts will send feedback in time after define the fault;

-3.2.2.2 JD Cloud will provide a 7×24 hours online ticket service system to answer customer questions during the use.
+3.2.2.2 JD Cloud & AI will provide a 7×24 hours online ticket service system to answer customer questions during the use.

-3.2.3 In case that the service involves Cloud Database, JD Cloud is only responsible for the underlying part under the database system and the operation and maintenance of the software provided by JD Cloud, namely the related technical architecture and operating system of the Cloud Database.
+3.2.3 In case that the service involves Cloud Database, JD Cloud & AI is only responsible for the underlying part under the database system and the operation and maintenance of the software provided by JD Cloud & AI, namely the related technical architecture and operating system of the Cloud Database.
 You shall be solely responsible for the application part above the database.

-3.2.4 JD Cloud will eliminate the faults caused by non-man made actions, except for due to your account and/or force majeure and matters out of the control scope of JD Cloud.
+3.2.4 JD Cloud & AI will eliminate the faults caused by non-man made actions, except for due to your account and/or force majeure and matters out of the control scope of JD Cloud & AI.

-3.2.5 JD Cloud shall strictly comply with the confidentiality obligation.
+3.2.5 JD Cloud & AI shall strictly comply with the confidentiality obligation.

 ### **4. Saving, Destroying and Downloading of User Data**

-4.1 For the purpose of serving you, JD Cloud may provide services to you by using your data, including but not limited to sending products and service information to you.
+4.1 For the purpose of serving you, JD Cloud & AI may provide services to you by using your data, including but not limited to sending products and service information to you.

 4.2 Your user data will be disclosed in part or in whole under the following circumstances: